Astilbe: planting, cultivation, maintenance

 It enjoys rather heavy, clayey soils kept sufficiently moist with a good mulch during the growing season.
 A cool soil allows it to develop vigorously.

-When to plant an Astilbe?
+When to Plant Astilbe?

-Plant the Astilbe in spring from February to April after the frosts or in autumn from September to October, after the heatwaves.
+Plant Astilbe in spring from February to April after the frosts or in autumn from September to October, after the heatwaves.

-How to plant Astilbes
+How to Plant Astilbes

 - Dig a hole 2 to 3 times wider than the root ball